squady/anchor_borrow_earn_bot/readme.md

 ## Deposit UST to earn
 If you have some unused UST in your wallet, you can do a deposit to Earn. \
-The bos ask you the amount you want to deposit. \
+The bot ask you the amount you want to deposit. \
 Keep in mind, you must have this amount in your wallet.

 ![image](./imgs/deposit.png)